mattdknapp/reformation-js/README.md

 | `validator` | AJV Instance | Optional custom AJV Instance. |

 ## Output
-When called `FormFieldFactory` will return a React component with the that expects the following props:
+When called `FormFieldFactory` will return a React component that expects the following props:

 | Prop | Type | Description |
 | :-- | :-- | :-- |